hidny/ixhacklab2019/db/DB-README.txt

 Ask Michael to add permissions for you
 Also:
-Please send me your public keys and I'll add it to the DB server's authorized_keys
+Please send Michael your public keys and I'll add it to the DB server's authorized_keys

 What Michael will do: